GoogleCloudPlatform/professional-services/tools/gdns-zdns-project-bulk-migration/README.md

 but not limited to:
 - inaccessible project (project id does not exist or the current user does not have permission to access the project)
 - inaccessbile metrics (the current user doesn not have permission to access the project's Cloud Monitoring metrics)
-- not ready for migration
+- not ready for migration (incompatible with ZonalOnly settings)
 - have been using Zonal DNS already (no action needed)

 If you have any questions about the migration, please refer to https://cloud.google.com/compute/docs/internal-dns#migrating-to-zonal for more information.